Rachel Elnaugh-Love: After Dragon's Den and Red Letter Days

-Political activism
+Activism

 During the COVID-19 pandemic, she aired her views on the vaccination programme, calling COVID vaccinations of those aged 12–15 years "child abuse".
 She was criticised when she called for Chris Whitty, Chief Medical Adviser to the UK Government, to hang.

 Elnaugh was subsequently part of a group called 'Phoenix Rose' which bought 72 acres of land in Cressbrook Dale, Derbyshire, in an attempt to create a "safe haven away from the threat that humanity [is] facing".
 The scheme, that has been described as an 'anti-vax outpost', proved controversial with locals.
 The group was served with an enforcement notice in August 2023, but took no action, causing the Peak District National Park Authority to forcibly remove the structures at the site, in December of that year.

 In May 2023, Elnaugh stood for a seat on the Derbyshire Dales District Council, under a party that she co-founded earlier that year called the LOVE Party.
 However, the party is not registered with the Electoral Commission, so she appeared on the ballot as an independent.
 She came in sixth place with 175 votes, being beaten by Conservative Party candidates Mark Wakeman and Gareth Bryn Gee.
 In February 2024 she stood in a local council by-election and placed last with 36 votes, the seat was won by Labour candidate Bob Butcher.

-In February 2024, she announced her intention to stand in that year's East Midlands mayoral election, under the name "Rachel Elnaugh-Love".
+In February 2024, she announced her intention to stand in that year's East Midlands mayoral election, under the name Rachel Elnaugh-Love.
 However, after the deadline for candidates to be officially registered, on the 6 April, had passed, her name did not appear on the final list.
 She again stood under that name in the 2024 general election for the Derbyshire Dales constituency.
 She said her focus locally would be on promoting farming, tourism, affordable housing and reopening railways; and nationally on opposing "big corporations" and "involvement with overseas wars."
 She came sixth with 369 votes.